eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 maybe we can soften some of the restrictions of second-class references.
 The goal is to keep the simplicity while increasing safety and expressivity.

+Note that most of the below are just my own made-up musings.
+As far as I know Val is the only languages with second-class references and it solves these problems differently.

 ### Returning References

 A safe way to return references from functions is to have a special class of